 Right now, Washington’s immediate focus is on Puerto Rico’s recovery from a public agency debt crisis.
 But historical forces were set in motion by that 2012 referendum, in which a strong majority voted for statehood instead of the current territorial status.
 The Certified Official Results of the 2012 Plebiscite show a clear result.

 Certified Official Results of the 2012 Plebiscite:

-Because of local politics surrounding the future political status issue, the current local government leaders in the territory have not conducted the vote authorized by Congress in 2014.
-The new leadership elected this year will have to call for the referendum authorized by Congress.
-The 2014 federal enabling act for the status vote requires any option in the ballot to be certified as legally valid by the U.S. Attorney General.
+Because of local politics surrounding the future political status issue, the local government leaders in the territory did not conduct the vote authorized by Congress in 2014.
+The new leadership elected this year has scheduled the referendum for June 11th, 2017.

 The lesson of history is that short-term political and economic issues in U.S. territories can delay transition to statehood or nationhood, but once the people have chosen a future status forces are set in motion that lead to admission to the union or to independence.
 The nation’s attention may be focused on Puerto Rico’s current fiscal meltdown, but several territories became states under far more difficult circumstances.

 So here are the facts about the 2012 vote in Puerto Rico that led Congress and the White House in 2014 quietly to begin the transition from territorial status to statehood or nationhood, based on a federally sponsored referendum to be held in 2017:

 1. The population of Puerto Rico is 3.5 million.
 Since 1917 by act of Congress all persons born in Puerto Rico have birthright U.S. citizenship, and under both federal and local election laws are eligible to vote at age 18.
 On November 6, 2012, 1.8 million out of 2.4 registered voters in Puerto Rico cast ballots in a political status referendum, representing participation in the vote by 78% of all registered voters.